Skip to content

 Source code in openg2g/grid/base.py

-def history(self, n: int | None = None) -> Sequence[GridStateT]:
+def history(self, n: int | None = None) -> list[GridStateT]:

 """Return emitted state history (all, or latest `n`)."""

-step(clock, power_samples_w) abstractmethod
+step(clock, power_samples_w, events) abstractmethod

 Advance one native timestep and return state for this step.